Low-Carb Rice With Honey Recipe

-White rice is a great source of clean carbohydrates, which I recommend in moderation and during the right times of day, depending on your goals.
-And we all know that coconut oil provides useful energy on the Bulletproof Diet.
+White rice is a great source of clean carbohydrates.
+Coconut oil is a quality fat on the Bulletproof Diet.
 But what about the two together?
-Research on combining fat from coconut oil and white rice suggests you can get the nutrients from both while lowering your glycemic response.
+Research suggests that when you combine coconut oil and white rice, you can get the nutrients from both — while lowering your glycemic response.

-But what if you could hack your white rice to avoid this problem?
-What if you could decrease its glycemic index, increase its health benefits, and make it more Bulletproof, all with a simple change to the way you cook it?
+What if you could hack your white rice to avoid this problem?
+What if you could decrease its glycemic index, increase its health benefits and make it more Bulletproof, all with a simple change to the way you cook it?

-The researchers steamed rice normally, making just two modest changes: they added coconut oil before cooking the rice, and afterward, they cooled the rice down in a fridge.
-Researchers already knew that cooked-and cooled or parboiled rice were higher in resistant starch than freshly-steamed rice.
+The researchers steamed rice normally, making just two modest changes: They added coconut oil before cooking the rice, and afterward, they cooled the rice down in a fridge.
+Researchers already knew that cooked-and cooled or parboiled rice were higher in gut-friendly resistant starch than freshly-steamed rice.

 The results were profound, though not for the reason the researchers report.
-The team focuses on the fact that the calories in the rice decreased by 10-12%, and they’re optimistic that with more research, they can raise that number to 60%.
-However, if you’ve been reading about the Bulletproof Diet you know that calories don’t matter compared to how food affects your hormones and that when it comes to your health, quality trumps quantity.
+The calories in the rice decreased by 10-12 percent, and they’re optimistic that with more research, they can raise that number to 60 percent.

 The researchers found that cooling the rice after cooking it promoted crystallization, leading to a shocking 10 to 15-fold increase in resistant starch compared to normally prepared white rice.

-When it comes resistant starch in rice, there is another benefit.
 Our bodies convert digestible starch into glucose, which raises blood sugar levels.
-Humans don’t digest resistant starch, on the other hand, so it doesn’t raise blood glucose at all.
+Resistant starch is different.
+Humans don’t digest resistant starch, so it doesn’t raise blood glucose.
 In fact, for some people, certain types of resistant starch can lower glucose and insulin levels after meals.
-For others, it causes digestive distress.

-The benefit of cooking rice with coconut oil, therefore, is twofold:
+Therefore, the benefit of cooking rice with coconut oil is twofold: